timdream/google-oauth2-web-client/README.md

 ### Why not use [library supplied by Google](https://code.google.com/p/google-api-javascript-client/wiki/Authentication) and reinvent the wheel?

 Because I can; also because the library is light-weighted and transparent to me.
+For some reason, I cannot get `auth` library to load without getting the entire client library; onload callback never fires.

 You are very welcome to use the library from Google since it will be better supported.